 Rated #8 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

-Located smack dab in the middle of the park, Ryan Campground offers 31 campsites with easy access to Mt.
+Smack dab in the middle of the park, Ryan Campground offers 31 campsites with easy access to Mt.
 Ryan and Cap Rock.
 Each site has a fire ring and picnic table, and the campground offers pit toilets.
-However, like many other campgrounds in the area, potable water is not available.
+However, like many other campgrounds, potable water is unavailable.
+There are no designated accessible sites at Ryan Campground.

 Rates: $20 per site per night.
 Make a reservation now.